- Both made up of pilin

 Rotational, like a motor, very fast moving

-Wave-like, undulating, sinusoidal, slow movement compared to cilia
+Wave-like, undulating, sinusoidal, slow movement

 9